honeycombio/refinery/config.md

 ### `Level`

-Level is the logging level above which refinery should send a log.

-Sets the logging level above which refinery should send logs to the logger.
+Level is the logging level above which Refinery should send a log to the logger.

+`warn` is the recommended level for production.
 `debug` is very verbose, and should not be used in production environments.
-`warn` is the recommended level for production.

 - Not eligible for live reload.
 - Type: `string`